getporter/porter/docs/content/mixin-commands.md

 # status

-The status command (required) is called from inside the invocation image during the `porter run` command.
+The status command (optional) is called from inside the invocation image during the `porter run` command.
 The current step from the manifest is passed on stdin.
 The mixin should write any output values to a file in the `/cnab/app/porter/outputs/` directory.